 Below you will find our hands on range testing review of the Wilson Staff Triton DVD.

-If you are considering purchasing this golf club, we have also included a list of PROS and CONS in our standard rating table below.
+If you are considering purchasing one of the best drivers in the market, we have also included a list of PROS and CONS in our standard rating table below.

 The first is that it's got a very cool backstory, for those of you that don't know this driver design appeared in a driver versus driver competition on the Golf Channel in the US.